kustomer/android-chat-sdk-samples/README.md

 have `org.tracking` level permissions.
 `apiKey = {your API key}`
 2. In a root-level `local.properties` file, add your Organization's secret key as below.
-This is used to sign JWT tokens to login users
+This is used to sign JWT tokens to login users.
 `jwtSecret = {your secret key}`
+Your org secret key is available from https://{your-org}.api.kustomerapp.com/v1/auth/customer/settings